Get

 Feeding your cat may not necessarily quench their desire to hunt.
 That’s because it’s less about hunger and more about the thrill of the chase.
 Therefore, some domestic cats hunt for birds when given a chance.
 You can stop your cat from eating birds by providing alternative avenues to quench their desire to hunt.

 That means setting time aside for engaging your cat in playful activities.
 You can also buy interactive toys to stimulate the cat physically and mentally when you’re not present.
+Keeping your cat indoors or providing a secure outdoor enclosure or catio is the most effective way to prevent bird predation.
 If your cat spends time outdoors, consider getting a collar bib.
-The birds can see the brightly colored bib from afar and will fly away before the cat gets close.
+The birds can see the brightly colored bib from afar and will fly away before the cat gets close, although no device is completely effective, and collars should be fitted with a breakaway safety feature.

 a cat playing with toys